Volume Two

 (The power of love is great ☆)

-The last remaining problem was the Sacred Tool stuck in it, but considering that Bahamut's god elements were weaker than its parents, that wasn't something to be so careful about.
+The last remaining problem was the Sacred Tool lodged in her mouth, but considering that Bahamut's god elements were weaker than her parents', that wasn't something they needed to be too cautious about.

-Assuming they agreed to go, Ilya turned back to York to recap.
+Assuming they all agreed to go, Ilya turned back to York to recap.

 "Understood."

-Finished with confirming what the commission entailed, she received the three's registration cards and registered their acceptance.
+Once she had finished confirming what the commission entailed, she received the three's registration cards and processed their acceptance.

 "Here are your registration cards."